Are you a good team player? Are you able to demonstrate that skill when asked?

 Take a Look Inside Big Interview

-Our complete training system for job interviews will give you video lessons, sample answers, and an interactive practice tool for all of these different versions of teamwork-related interview questions.
+Our complete training system for job interviews will give you video lessons, sample answers, and an interactive practice tool for all of these different versions of teamwork interview questions.

-We’ve all had team experiences — on the job, during school, in a volunteer or extracurricular role.
+We have all had teamwork experiences — on the job, during school, in a volunteer or extracurricular role.

 Before your next job interview, sit down and make a list of the significant team projects that you remember.

-Start by listing every team experience that you can think of, even those that don’t stand out as particularly impressive.
+Start by listing every teamwork experience that you can think of, even those that don’t stand out as particularly impressive.
 Give yourself a little time to brainstorm before you narrow down the list.

-Here are some rules for choosing the best examples to share in your interviews:
+Here are some rules for choosing the best teamwork examples to share in your interviews:

 1. Recent is best.
-Your most relevant examples will be from the last year or so.
-It’s okay to go back further for a story that’s particularly impressive or relevant.
+Your most relevant teamwork examples will be from the last year or so.
+However, it is okay to go back further for a story that is particularly impressive or relevant.

 2. Be a hero.
-Pick an experience that really allowed you to shine.
+Pick a teamwork experience that really allowed you to shine.
 Maybe you stepped up to solve a problem, resolve a conflict, or bring the group together.
-Maybe you helped to achieve spectacular results (brought in revenue, reduced expenses, delivered a high-profile project).
+Maybe you helped to achieve spectacular results (brought in revenue, reduced expenses, or delivered a high-profile project).